xt10101/SG-Notes/Week2_API_Notes.md

 >>* PATCH
 >>* OPTIONS
 >>* TRACE - Loopback
+Requests methods, also known as HTTP methods, define the actions that can be performed on a given resource in a web server.

 >**What are they (cookies) used for?**
 Enable the storage of stateful infomation.